StackVista/stackstate-docs/develop/reference/stackstate-templating/using_stackstate_templating.md

 {% endtab %}
 {% tab title="STY" %}

-This is a monitor described in YAML
+This is a monitor described in STY

 {% code lineNumbers="true" %}
 ```yaml